AKSW/RDFUnit/README.md

 ```
 referring to the case where an individual died before it was born.

-The Databugger tool provides a vocabulary to define such pattern instantiations called *data quality test cases*.
+The RDFUnit tool provides a vocabulary to define such pattern instantiations called *data quality test cases*.
 Apart from manual instantiations some of the test patterns can also be instantiated automatically.
 These test cases are then specific to a given schema and can be re-used.
 For now we support the following axioms: